alukach/ZipStream/README.md

     "filename": "[desired filename of bundle]",
     "files": [
         {
-            "base": "[base directory or base location of file (depending on backend), such as S3 Bucket]", "path": "[path to file, relative to base value]", "dest": "[optional, desired path of file when in bundle, defaults to 'path' value ]" }
+            "src": "[protocol and location of file (depending on backend), such as S3 Bucket]", "dst": "[optional, desired path of file when in bundle, defaults to 'path' value ]" }
     ]
 }